 On a lighter note, most of us believed that India could never win the World Cup till we actually won it in 1983.
 Our belief changed and now we believe that winning the World Cup is a distinct possibility.

 In many cases, the impermanent nature of beliefs is potentially hazardous.
 Watch out for these, For example, we all know couples who, when getting engaged to get married, profess their undying love for each other.
 A few years after marriage, many of them confess that they didn't actually love each other; they only believed they did.
 The belief changed and so did their equation with each other.
 Separations ensue.
 So many relationships can be saved if only the individuals involved would first get to know their true feelings, and not act only out of beliefs.

 Beliefs are retrograde; knowing is progressive

 Ask yourself what you know about yourself?
 Is this knowledge a belief?
-You might be surprised that most of what we think of ourselves - our self-concept - comes from what people think about us, and which we have now come to believe.
+You might be surprised that most of what we think of ourselves, our self-concept, comes from what people think about us, and which we have now come to believe.
 For example, if someone once told you in your childhood that your art sense is terrible, ever since you believed that you have no talent for art and can never draw/paint.

 What has this belief done?
 It has restricted you from exploring your potential in art—based on what someone told you.
-It's possible that a Leonardo da Vinci resides inside you, but is never allowed to express.
+It's possible that a Leonardo da Vinci resides inside you, but has never been allowed to express himself.
 Listening to others stifles your personal growth because you haven't yet experienced it yourself.
 However, if you knew deep within your heart that art doesn't excite you, then no matter what others say, art is not your calling.
 Because, knowing comes from deep within, it doesn't allow interference from others.
 In the above example, you may replace art with cricket, singing, playing the guitar, writing a book, or even flying an aircraft.